filmozolevskiy/job-etl/services/enricher/README.md

 # Enricher Service

-The enricher service enriches job postings with extracted skills and company information.
+The enricher service enriches job postings with extracted skills, seniority information, and company information.

 ## Features

 1. **Skills Extraction**: Extracts skills from job descriptions using spaCy and curated keyword dictionaries
+2. **Seniority Enrichment**: Derives `seniority_level` from job titles using shared rules and tracks progress with a status flag
-2. **Company Enrichment**: Enriches company data by calling the Glassdoor API and using fuzzy matching
+3. **Company Enrichment**: Enriches company data by calling the Glassdoor API and using fuzzy matching

-## Skills Extraction
+## Skills Extraction & Seniority Enrichment

 The service reads job postings from `staging.job_postings_stg` that have descriptions but no skills, extracts skills using NLP techniques, and writes the results back to the same table.

+For seniority, the service:
+- Selects rows where `seniority_enrichment_status = 'not_tried'`
+- Uses `services.common.seniority_extractor.extract_seniority_level()` to detect level from `job_title`
+- Updates `staging.job_postings_stg.seniority_level` and sets `seniority_enrichment_status` to:
+  - `upgraded` when the detected level is more specific than the previous value
+  - `failed_to_upgrade` when no better level can be determined, to avoid repeated work

 ### Skills Dictionary